athomasq/athomasq.github.io/about.md

 If you're interested in any of the above topics or if you just want to chat, [email me]!
 I enjoy getting email, and I try to read everything I receive, though I can't always promise a response.
 My philosophy on email is essentially the [same](https://www.kalzumeus.com/standing-invitation) as Patrick McKenzie's.

-You can also reach me via [Twitter](https://twitter.com/athomasq) and [LinkedIn](https://www.linkedin.com/in/athomasq).
+If you enjoy my writing, please follow me on [Twitter](https://twitter.com/athomasq).

-I occasionally invest small amounts in early-stage startups, especially when they intersect with the themes above.
+I very occasionally invest small amounts in early-stage startups, especially when they intersect with the themes above.
 If you're a startup founder looking for either advice or investment, [email me].

 If you're a hedge fund looking for valuable data, or you have data that you want to find value in, [email me].